TeacherCon 2025

 Bay City, Michigan

-The CSforMichigan Collaborative welcomes teachers to various CS workshops this summer.
-Each opportunity is outlined below with links to descriptions.
-There are different options depending on the grade level and area of interest of the teacher.
+The CSforMichigan Collaborative welcomes teachers to various CS workshops at TeacherCon.
 Come join us this summer for engaging discussions with great learning!
-It will sure to be the best professional development you have experienced.
+It is sure to be one of the best professional development experiences you have ever had.

 Conference Location